AmandaDPerez/perez-academic/content/publication/jesp-2022/index.md

 ---
-title: "When policy and psychology meet: Mitigating the consequences of bias in schools"
+title: "The good and bad of a reputation: Race and punishment in K-12 schools"

 authors:
+- Amanda D. Perez
 - Jason A. Okonofua
-- Amanda D. Perez
-- Sean Darling-Hammond

-date: "2020-09-01T00:00:00Z"
+date: "2022-09-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).